py3-coder/To-Do-Flask-Rest-API/README.md

 # To-Do-Flask-Rest-API

-A Backend application for implementing the TODO list application.
+## A Backend application for implementing the TODO list application.

+For Example:

+    Task   ~    Status

+    1. Go for a run - Complete

+    2. Work on templates -Incomplete

+    3. Water plants - Incomplete

+In the above example, each item is considered as a task, where in a person can check off each item in the list after they complete that task.

+### Functional requirements:

+● Create apis to create, delete and update a task

+● Create an Api to mark the task as complete / Incomplete